AviatrixSystems/Docs/HowTos/general_glossary.rst

 Velocity
 ^^^^^^^^^^^^^^^^^^^^^

-Rate of innovation and ability to deliver new products to market.
+Velocity is the rate of innovation and ability to deliver new products to the market.

 VM (Virtual Machine)
 ^^^^^^^^^^^^^^^^^^^^^